Tips for Self-Publishing Your Book

 Learn About Your Genre

 Knowing your genre will come in handy later on when making marketing and promotion decisions.
-But it pays to do this research early on so you can understand the context for your book as you write it.
+It pays to do this research early on so you can understand the context for your book as you write it.

-And once again, you’ll find some story commonalities among the most successful sci-fi books.
+Once again, you’ll find some story commonalities among the most successful sci-fi books.
 You’ll want to draw in your readers with early questions about the world you’ve created, and then allow that complex universe to gradually unfold for your reader, according to Writer’s Digest.
-And even though you’re creating a fictional universe, you should be consistent once you establish the rules of your world’s technology, culture, and setting.
+Even though you’re creating a fictional universe, you should be consistent once you establish the rules of your world’s technology, culture, and setting.

 It also doesn’t hurt to know that certain subgenres of science fiction are selling exceptionally well, including military sci-fi, sci-fi adventure, post-apocalyptic, dystopian, and space opera novels.